Herbert Kappler: Criminal conviction

-Kappler's post-war time seeking asylum in the Vatican, and his resultant friendship with his former enemy Monsignor O'Flaherty, was dramatised in the radio play The Scarlet Pimpernel of the Vatican by Robin Glendinning.
+Kappler's time in prison and the friendship with his former enemy Monsignor O'Flaherty born of the Monsignor's frequent visits to that prison cell, is dramatised in the radio play The Scarlet Pimpernel of the Vatican, by Robin Glendinning.
 The radio play was first broadcast on 30 November 2006 on UK BBC Radio 4.
 It was later performed live under the name Kingfishers Catch Fire.